-Harlem Shake falls somewhere in between Johnny Rockets, Shake Shack, and Cafe Habana.
-It’s a Quick Eats situation, with all kinds of cultural flavor.
-It's real flavor too, not the artificial kind.
-The owners all grew up in the area, are active in the community, and will be donating part of their profits to local charities.
-They’re not cutting corners here either, they're using the good stuff in terms of ingredients; Pat LaFrieda meats in their burgers and Blue Marble ice cream in their shakes.
+Harlem Shake does everything Johnny Rockets and Shake Shack do, but better.
+It’s an ideal burger, shake, and beer situation, with a little Caribbean flavor thrown into the mix.
+The owners all grew up in Harlem, do their best to hire from within the community, and donate part of their profits to tons local charities and initiatives, like Harlem Business Alliance, Harlem Children’s Zone, Harlem EatUp!, and so many more.
+They’re not cutting corners here either.
+They’re using the good stuff in terms of ingredients; Pat LaFrieda meats in their burgers and Blue Marble ice cream in their shakes.

 The burgers here are certainly unique.
-Harlem Shake takes a thin, double patty route, which is a different plan of attack than their peers.
+Harlem Shake takes a thin, double patty route.
 Their jerk sauce is excellent, and can be taken advantage of in the form of a chicken sandwich, hot dog, or fries.
-Also, as you would expect, the shakes are on point.
-We especially liked their namesake red velvet creation.
-The attention to detail at Harlem Shake really impressed us.
-We loved the TGI Friday's style buzzer that lights up when your food is ready, which purposely mimics the lights on the marquee.
-They’ve got solid beers on tap and serve Mexican Coke.
+And, as you would expect, the shakes are on point.
+They’ve also got solid beers on tap and serve Mexican Coke.
 Those little touches go a long way.
-We foresee Harlem Shake being a neighborhood staple for a years to come.

 Milkshakes made with Brooklyn’s very special Blue Marble ice cream are right up our alley, and the namesake “Harlem” shake is particularly awesome.
 It’s a red velvet style concoction, but it’s not overly overwhelming in the red velvet flavor department.
 There’s just a hint of sweet velvet in the predominantly vanilla shake.
 So good.